rostock/olca/README.md

 ## Deployment

-If you want to deploy OLCA with [*Apache HTTP Server*](https://httpd.apache.org) you have to make sure that [*mod_wsgi*](https://modwsgi.readthedocs.io) is installed, a module that provides a Web Server Gateway Interface (WSGI) compliant interface for hosting *Python* based web applications.
+If you want to deploy OLCA with [*Apache HTTP Server*](https://httpd.apache.org) you have to make sure that [*mod_wsgi*](https://modwsgi.readthedocs.io) for *Python* 3 is installed, a module that provides a Web Server Gateway Interface (WSGI) compliant interface for hosting *Python* based web applications.
 Then, you can follow these steps:

 1. Create a new empty file `olca.wsgi`: